-- PennDOT provides asset performance reports to transit agencies by August 31 of each year that measure performance against established targets for the previous FY. - Transit agencies review the content for accuracy and confirm with PennDOT that information related to transportation asset performance has been received and is accurate. - Transit agencies share performance data with their respective planning partner by the end of each calendar year, or earlier as decided between the partners.
+- PennDOT provides asset performance reports to transit agencies by August 31 of each year that measure performance against established targets for the previous fiscal year. - Transit agencies review the content for accuracy and confirm with PennDOT that information related to transportation asset performance has been received and is accurate. - Transit agencies share performance data with their respective planning partner by the end of each calendar year, or earlier as decided between the partners.

-- New performance goals for the upcoming FY are established no later than September 15 of each year and communicated to transit agencies covered under the group plan. - Transit agencies continue regular coordination regarding the local TIP and other planning initiatives of the local planning partner.
+- New performance goals for the upcoming fiscal year are established no later than September 15 of each year and communicated to transit agencies covered under the group plan. - Transit agencies continue regular coordination regarding the local Transportation Improvement Plan (TIP) and other planning initiatives of the local planning partner.